Lecture 10

 • n: the number of occurrences of each unique combination of values in cut and clarity

-Stacked Bar Chart with the fill Aesthetic
+Stacked Bar Charts with the fill Aesthetic

 # Mapping the `fill` aesthetic